Welcome to Southwestern Oregon Community College

 College challenges people to improve their lives and that's what our faculty and staff strive do every single day on our Coos and Curry campuses.
 We make sure no matter what your goals are, you are successful and you continue to learn throughout your life.

 Our College is growing and improving for the future.
-Over the next year, you’ll see exciting developments on our Coos Campus as we move forward with plans to build a new Health & Science Technology Building.
+Over the next year, you’ll see exciting developments on our Coos Campus as we break ground on a new Health & Science Technology Building.

 Our graduates experience much success in the workforce as nurses, chefs, welders, lawyers, teachers, parents and in every occupation imaginable.
 We look forward to hearing about your success in years to come.
 Upon graduation, you become a member of Southwestern's Alumni Association and are encouraged to participate in the activities to remain a part of the Laker Family!